Akshay-HS/Pig-Game/README.md

-Certainly!
-Here's an overall description for your project:

 # Pig Game

 The Pig Game is an interactive and entertaining two-player dice game that consists of two main parts: the Login Page and the Pig Game itself.